SurniaUlula/wpsso-um/readme.txt

 <h3>WPSSO Core Plugin Required</h3>

 WPSSO Update Manager (aka WPSSO UM) is an add-on for the [WPSSO Core plugin](https://wordpress.org/plugins/wpsso/).

+WPSSO Core and its add-ons make sure your content looks great on social sites and in search results, no matter how your URLs are crawled, shared, re-shared, posted, or embedded.

 == Installation ==